Attend Strategies for Success, a college course specifically designed for women in transition.

 In everything She Has A Name does, we guide our work through the following principles: empowering survivors, engaging communities and supporting and partnering with existing anti-human trafficking efforts.

 The process of partnering with CleanTurn to create SHAN Cleaning and developing a relationship with Freedom A La Cart highlighted the gap of transitional support for many women in recovery.
 Even if there were job opportunities available, many survivors did not have the training or support needed to gain and maintain employment.
-We attempted a direct response to the need by launching Jobs for Life, an 8-week long job readiness program that prepared women for employment at SHAN Cleaning.
+We attempted a direct response to the need by launching Jobs for Life, an 8-week long Strategies for Success program that prepared women for employment at SHAN Cleaning.
 After running the course twice, with five graduates, we felt like more could be done.

 A partnership with Harrison College, a local accredited college, presented itself and it aligned perfectly with our passion to equip and empower existing efforts.
 Together, we’ve adapted their class Strategies for Success to be a survivor-based job readiness class that not only prepares survivors for employment but will also allow them to obtain six college credits.
 Launched in the fall of 2016, this opportunity to meets a critical need for survivors as they prepare to be self-sustaining and consider future education.

-WHY SHOULD I CONSIDER JOINING THIS PROGRAM?
+WHY SHOULD I CONSIDER APPLYING FOR THIS SCHOLARSHIP?

 WHEN AND WHERE ARE THESE CLASSES BEING HELD?